Inventium/rubymacros.com/source/content/_introduction.html.md

 Macros may appear identical to functions by accepting parameters and returning a result.
-The difference is how macro go about their business.
+The difference is how macros go about their business.
 A macro may not return a result directly, instead the result is obtained from the expression returned by the macro.
 When this expression-returning